sa-express-news/longform-story-template/README.md

 When you're in your story repo, run the following command:

-`Desktop/Code/my-awesome-story/$ git remote rm origin`
+`git remote rm origin`

 This says, "Remove (rm) the remote repository known as origin from your memory."
 To be sure it worked, run this command to show all your remotes:

-`Desktop/Code/my-awesome-story/$ git remote -v`
+`git remote -v`

 Nothing should happen when you hit enter.
 That's great!
 Now we can add the repo we just created on GitHub as the remote origin.
-This was my command:
+This was my command (__DON'T USE THIS, IT'S AN EXAMPLE - SEE BELOW__:

-`Desktop/Code/my-awesome-story/$ git remote add origin https://github.com/sa-express-news/my-awesome-story.git`
+`git remote add origin https://github.com/sa-express-news/my-awesome-story.git`

 You'll want to look at the section on the GitHub page you just created that says "push an existing repository" to get the exact link to your repo instead of `https://github.com/sa-express-news/my-awesome-story.git`.

 One last step: let's push all the work we've done so far up to GitHub.
 Run the following command:

-`Desktop/Code/my-awesome-story/$ git push -u origin master`
+`git push -u origin master`

 The command line should ask for your GitHub username.
 Enter it, then press enter.
 It'll ask for your password.
 Don't freak out if you don't see it show up as you type: it purposely hides the text so someone looking over your shoulder can't see it.